JuliuszB12/Optimal-sequential-stock-trading-strategy-with-DDPG/README.md

 ## Files description

-thesis_PL.pdf represents an official diploma thesis document containing a detailed description of the algorithms used and the entire project in Polish data_preprocess.py downloads data from Yahoo Finance and calculates technical analysis indicators
+**thesis_PL.pdf** represents an official diploma thesis document containing a detailed description of the algorithms used and the entire project in Polish
+**data_preprocess.py** downloads data from Yahoo Finance and calculates technical analysis indicators
-actor_critic_networks.py are the Actor and Critic DNN neural network frameworks
+**actor_critic_networks.py** are the Actor and Critic DNN neural network frameworks
-ddpg_agent.py is the DDPG-DRL algorithm agent
+**ddpg_agent.py** is the DDPG-DRL algorithm agent
-train.py is the procedure for training a model
+**train.py** is the procedure for training a model
-test.py is the procedure of a single episode of a trained model on test data
+**test.py** is the procedure of a single episode of a trained model on test data
-environment_train.py i environment_test.py are training and testing environments for the agent
+**environment_train.py & environment_test.py** are training and testing environments for the agent
-capm.py is a beta capm calculation for test data
+**capm.py** is a beta capm calculation for test data